codeMikami/DevOpsProject1/README.md

 This project was made to develop my DevOps Skills.
 It includes developing containerization skills and automating application builds.

-The project was based on simple application with front-end and backend.
+The project was based on simple application with front-end and backend.<br>
 `credits:` https://github.com/Faruqt/React-Flask

 ## What was made by me?